transdigiware/blockchain/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-v2-Logging-and-Monitoring-11-6}
 {: faq}

 With {{site.data.keyword.blockchainfull_notm}} Platform, you can now directly access logs from your Kubernetes dashboard.
-It is recommend that you take advantage of the {{site.data.keyword.cloud_notm}} LogDNA service that allows you to easily parse the logs in real time.
+It is recommend that you take advantage of the {{site.data.keyword.la_full_notm}} service that allows you to easily parse the logs in real time.

 ## Where can I see the price breakdown for {{site.data.keyword.cloud_notm}} Kubernetes Service, Storage, and Blockchain in my monthly invoice?